Yields fall on coronavirus fears, 30-year hits all-time low

 BOSTON, Feb 21 (Reuters) - U.S. Treasury yields were down on Friday as mounting concerns about the economic impact of the coronavirus epidemic drove investors into safe-haven assets.

+Adding to concerns, a survey of purchasing managers issued Friday morning showed U.S. business activity in both the manufacturing and services sectors stalled in February on coronavirus worries.

-The benchmark 10-year US10YT=RR yield was down 6.4 basis points in morning trade at 1.4611%.
+The benchmark 10-year US10YT=RR yield was down 5.4 basis points in afternoon trade at 1.4713%.
 It was the first time the note yielded less than 1.5% since early September.

 Analysts said investors were buying government debt, sending prices higher and yields lower, on worries about cases of the virus mounting beyond China, including in South Korea and Japan.